whoaremine/whoaremine/README.md

 ### Hi there 👋
-This is Kane, So exiciting to have a place to record my software enginner .
+This is Kane, So exiciting to have a place to record my software engineer life.
 My major is computer science and technology.
-I started working as a JAVA programmer, and now I am a full-stack engineer, good at building enterprise-level applications using Java Html CSS Javascript ecosystem, good at Docker K8s and tomcat WAS Waiting for various containers to complete the project release, good at Jenkins to complete the devops automation process construction, familiar with GCP, GKE related technologies
+I started working as a JAVA programmer, and now I am a full-stack engineer.
+I am good at building enterprise-level applications ecosystem using Java Html CSS Javascript React Antdesign etc...
+I am good at Docker K8s and Tomcat WAS etc... for various containers to complete the project release.
+I am good at Jenkins to complete the devops automation process construction.
+I am familiar with GCP, GKE related technologies.
+🔭 I’m currently working on HSBC
+🌱 I’m currently learning Cloud related knownledge like GCP ACP GKE Terraform Asible etc....
+📫 How to reach me: Wechat 953422128
+😄 Pronouns: Work happy life happy
 <!--
 **whoaremine/whoaremine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.